 Idaho Power Files Annual Power Cost Adjustment

-• The annual Fixed Cost Adjustment (FCA), filed in March and applicable to only residential and small commercial customers, adjusts prices based on changes in energy use per customer during the previous year.
-If the FCA proposal is approved as filed, a typical residential customer will see an increase of $0.37, beginning June 1.
+• The Fixed Cost Adjustment (FCA), filed on March 15, requested an increase of $10.6 million.
+It is applicable only to residential and small commercial customers and adjusts prices based on changes in energy use per customer during the previous year.
+For the average Idaho residential customer, this year’s FCA requested a monthly bill increase of $1.69.

-2021 RATE FILINGS
+2024 RATE FILINGS

 Percentage Change from Current Billed Revenue

-FCA $2.1 0.38% 0.38% N/A N/A N/A
+FCA $10.6 0.68% 1.44% 1.39% N/A N/A N/A

 Opportunities for Public Review

 Idaho Power’s proposal is subject to public review and approval by the IPUC.
 Copies of the application are available to the public at the IPUC offices (11331 W. Chinden Blvd.
 Building 8, Suite 201-A, Boise, ID 83714), Idaho Power offices, or at idahopower.com or puc.idaho.gov.
 Customers also may subscribe to the IPUC’s RSS feed to receive periodic updates via email about the case.
-Written comments regarding Idaho Power’s proposal may be filed with the IPUC.
+Written comments regarding Idaho Power’s proposal (Case No. IPC-E-24-17) may be filed with the IPUC.

 About Idaho Power

 Idaho Power, headquartered in vibrant and fast-growing Boise, Idaho, has been a locally operated energy company since 1916.
 Today, it serves a 24,000-square-mile area in Idaho and Oregon.
 The company’s goal to provide 100% clean energy by 2045 builds on its long history as a clean-energy leader that provides reliable service at affordable prices.
 With 17 low-cost hydroelectric projects at the core of its diverse energy mix, Idaho Power’s residential, business and agricultural customers pay among the nation’s lowest prices for electricity.
-Its 2,000 employees proudly serve more than 580,000 customers with a culture of safety first, integrity always and respect for all.
+Its 2,100 employees proudly serve more than 630,000 customers with a culture of safety first, integrity always and respect for all.

 IDACORP Inc. (NYSE: IDA), Idaho Power’s independent publicly traded parent company, is also headquartered in Boise, Idaho.
 To learn more, visit idahopower.com or idacorpinc.com.